 YANKEV PLIKH (1897-1980)

-He was a literary researcher and teacher, born in the town of Samgorod (Samhorodok), Ukraine.
+He was a Soviet literary cholar and teacher, born in the town of Samgorod (Samhorodok), Ukraine.
 At age sixteen he graduated as an external student from high school and became a private tutor in the homes of the wealthy.
 He later received a higher education.
-In the 1930s he taught Yiddish and Western European literature in the Odessa pedagogical technicum and later in pedagogical institutes.
+In the 1930s he taught Yiddish and Western European literature in the Odessa pedagogical technicum and later in a pedagogical institute.
 He published articles on the Yiddish classics and on Soviet Yiddish writers.
-After WWII he worked in schools and technicums in Odessa and published in Sovetish heymland (Soviet homeland).
+After WWII he worked in schools and technical institutions in Odessa and published in Sovetish heymland (Soviet homeland).

 Chaim Beider, Leksikon fun yidishe shrayber in ratn-farband (Biographical dictionary of Yiddish writers in the Soviet Union), ed.
 Boris Sandler and Gennady Estraikh (New York: Congress for Jewish Culture, Inc., 2011), pp. 283-84.